 Cheesecloth is a gauzy, lightweight, woven cotton fabric with tiny holes that allow air to flow through the fabric.
 Cheesecloth is available in at least seven different grades, from open to extra-fine weave.
 Grades are distinguished by the number of threads per inch in each direction.

-But is cheesecloth really used to make cheese?
-Yes - this type of fabric started being referred to as "cheesecloth" because cheesemakers realized that it protected cheese but also allowed it to breathe while it aged.
+It's not just a name.
+Cheesecloth is really used to make cheese.
+This type of fabric started being referred to as "cheesecloth" because cheesemakers realized that it protected cheese but also allowed it to breathe while it aged.

 For this reason, cheesecloth is wrapped around some types of wheels of cheese while they age.
-Most commonly, it is wrapped around Cheddar.
-Clothbound Cheddar (also called bandage-wrapped Cheddar) is considered to be the most traditional style of Cheddar and is the style of Cheddar that England is known for (however, some English Cheddar is wrapped in linen, not cheesecloth).
-Many American cheesemakers also make clothbound Cheddar now.
-Some types of clothbound Cheddar to try:
+Most commonly, it is wrapped around cheddar cheese.
+Clothbound cheddar (also called bandage-wrapped cheddar) is considered to be the most traditional style of cheddar cheese and is the style of cheddar that England is known for.
+Many American cheesemakers also make clothbound cheddar now.
+Some popular types of clothbound cheddar to try include:

 - Cabot Clothbound Cheddar

 - Fiscalini Farmstead Bandage-Wrapped Raw Milk Cheddar

 - Montgomery Cheddar